lucaspatraodev/lucaspatraodev/README.md

 <h1 align="center">👋 Hey there, be welcome!</h1>

 ## 🖖 About me
-In 2021, I discovered my passion for programming starting with the classics HTML5 and CSS3, and ever since, I've been immersed in crafting various applications.
-I'm a professional developer ready for develope both front and back end! 🌟
+In 2021, I discovered my passion for programming and ever since, I've been immersed in crafting various applications.
+I'm a professional developer ready for develop both front and back end! 🌟
 <br>

 ## ⚡ Technologies & Skills